dougeby/IntuneDocs/intune/company-portal-app.md

 - Remove unnecessary metadata.
 Image file can come with metadata such as camera profile, geo location, title, caption, and so on.
 Use an image optimization tool to strip out this information to maintain quality while meeting file size limit.

-After you save your changes, you can choose **Preview your settings** in the Intune Web Portal at the top of the blade to see how your configurations will look.
-Note that you will only be able to preview brand image on an iOS device and not the Intune Web Portal.

-After a brand image is added or changed, the end user may not see the change on iOS devices until after the Company Portal has been restarted.
+After a brand image is added or changed in Intune, the end user may not see the change on iOS devices until after the Company Portal has recognized the chnage on start up and then has been restarted.

 ### Brand image examples